Endangered language: Marginalization and endangerment

 Among the causes of language endangerment cultural, political and economic marginalization accounts for most of the world's language endangerment.
 Scholars distinguish between several types of marginalization: Economic dominance negatively affects minority languages when poverty leads people to migrate towards the cities or to other countries, thus dispersing the speakers.
 Cultural dominance occurs when literature and higher education is only accessible in the majority language.
 Political dominance occurs when education and political activity is carried out exclusively in a majority language.

 Historically, in colonies, and elsewhere where speakers of different languages have come into contact, some languages have been considered superior to others: often one language has attained a dominant position in a country.
-Speakers of endangered languages may themselves come to associate their language with negative values such as poverty, illiteracy and social stigma, causing them to wish to adopt the dominant language which is associated with social and economical progress and modernity.
+Speakers of endangered languages may themselves come to associate their language with negative values such as poverty, illiteracy and social stigma, causing them to wish to adopt the dominant language that is associated with social and economical progress and modernity.
 Immigrants moving into an area may lead to the endangerment of the autochthonous language.

+Dialects and accents have seen similar levels of endangerment during the 21st century due to similar reasons.

 Effects

 Language endangerment affects both the languages themselves and the people that speak them.
-Also, this affects the essence of a culture.
+This also affects the essence of a culture.

 Effects on communities

-As communities lose their language they often also lose parts of their cultural traditions which are tied to that language, such as songs, myths, poetry, local remedies, ecological and geological knowledge and language behaviors that are not easily translated.
+As communities lose their language, they often lose parts of their cultural traditions that are tied to that language.
+Examples include songs, myths, poetry, local remedies, ecological and geological knowledge, as well as language behaviors that are not easily translated.
 Furthermore, the social structure of one's community is often reflected through speech and language behavior.
 This pattern is even more prominent in dialects.
 This may in turn affect the sense of identity of the individual and the community as a whole, producing a weakened social cohesion as their values and traditions are replaced with new ones.
 This is sometimes characterized as anomie.
 Losing a language may also have political consequences as some countries confer different political statuses or privileges on minority ethnic groups, often defining ethnicity in terms of language.
-That means that communities that lose their language may also lose political legitimacy as a community with special collective rights.
-Language can also be considered as scientific knowledge in topics such as medicine, philosophy, botany, and many more.
+In turn, communities that lose their language may also lose political legitimacy as a community with special collective rights.
+Language can also be considered as scientific knowledge in topics such as medicine, philosophy, botany, and more.
 It reflects a community's practices when dealing with the environment and each other.
-When a language is lost, this knowledge is lost as well.
+When a language is lost, this knowledge is often lost as well.

 In contrast, language revitalization is correlated with better health outcomes in indigenous communities.